San Andres, Catanduanes

 It is formerly known as Calolbon.

 History

 Spanish Era

 The town's first leader on record was Juan Gazang who served for eight years between 1798 and 1806, with the exception of three other capitans- Cristobal (1806), Felix Santelices (1835–1842) and Teodoro Santelices (1843–1847) -the rest served two terms.
 The last captain was Alipio Vargas (1899–1900).
+The year 1818 census shows that Calolbon (Now San Andres) had 847 native families and 3 Spanish-Filipino families.

 American Era

 The American Era started with a controversial municipal president, Deogracias Belmonte (1901–1903).
 He was branded as pro-American by the insurrectos headed by Comandante Florencio Eras.
 Belmonte was almost beheaded on December 8, 1899, in the cemetery of Pandan, Catanduanes.
 However, the father of then Senator Jose O. Vera saved him from execution.

 The term "Municipal President" for town heads was last used by Roberto Iñigo (1931–1935).

 During the Commonwealth of the Philippines, the town head of Calolbon was Emiliano Surban (1935–1937) who was the first to assume the title of "Municipal Mayor".